STAMP-project/stamp-ide/README.md

 ### Verbose and clean

-At the left botton of page two there are to check buttons called clean and verbose, verbose shows more information in console, if clean is enabled, DSpot will remove the out directory if exists, else it will append the results to the exist files.
+At the left botton of page two there are two check buttons called clean and verbose, verbose shows more information in console, if clean is enabled, DSpot will remove the out directory if exists, else it will append the results to the exist files.

 ### MAVEN_HOME